-This topic describes how to set the monitoring frequency for an RDS instance.
-ApsaraDB for RDS provides more than one monitoring frequency for you to select.
+This topic describes how to set the monitoring frequency of an ApsaraDB RDS for MySQL instance.

 - In the left-side navigation pane, click Monitoring and Alerts.

-Note For information about the monitoring metrics supported by the instance, see View resource and engine monitoring data.
+Note For more information about the metrics supported by ApsaraDB RDS for MySQL, see View resource and engine monitoring data.

 - Click the Monitoring tab.